Consuming libraries and components

 Public Key Token

-Displays the public key token that is used to identify the referenced assembly.
+Displays the public key token used to identify the referenced assembly.

 trueif the referenced assembly has a strong name.
-A strong named assembly is uniquely versioned.
+A strong named assembly has a unique version.

 Displays the version of the referenced assembly.